navaro/nvol/README.md

 These commands are all implemented in ```src/registry/registrycmd.c```.
 The implementation is intuitive and self-explanatory and should requiring no further explanation.

-The shell is a project in its own right but it is included in this example for demonstration purposes.
+The shell is a project in and of itself, but is only included in this example for demonstration purposes.
 It is easy to extend.
-Use ```?``` to see the complete list of implemented commands for this example.
+Use ```?``` to see the complete list of commands implemented for this example.

 # Porting